Case Study: Smosh, Lucky Lopez & Poetik Flakko

 - Fred

-With Fred being able to double down on quality and output, he has grown his channel 5x in revenue.
+With Fred being able to double down on YouTube video quality and output, he has grown his channel 5x in revenue.
 He’s found the sweet spot of being able to create content and make significant income from AdSense without burning out or slowing down.

-Why Creators Choose Breeze:
+Why Creators Choose Breeze Funding:

 Whether you're scaling production, buying back a channel, or just trying to create without limits, the cash is yours to use however you want.